acbart/python-sneks/docs/course_topics.md

 ### Final Exam

 The final exam has two parts.
-The first part is a subset of the questions asked in the Canvas Quizzes, administered through the same Canvas feature.
+The first part is a subset of the questions asked in the Mastery Quizzes.
 The quiz covers the entirety of the course content by administering a different random subset to each student, in such a way as to make sure that almost all questions are asked at least once to at least 50-60 students.
 Further, each student is receiving a different copy of the exam, which makes it more robust against cheating.
 The final exam is discussed more in the final chapter.

-The second part is a subset of the programming questions delivered electronically, administered through the same Canvas interface.
+The second part is a subset of the programming questions delivered electronically.
 The quiz covers only a subset of the course, with questions chosen to balance difficulty and importance.
 There are many opportunities for partial credit on this exam.

 ### Final Project